 Back in Section

-9.7, we learned that Python list
+9.7, we learned that Python lists are an array-based

 implementation of the List abstract data type.
 This means they have some